 Student service awards in the form of full or partial tuition rebates are available for outstanding contributors in the student activities area.
-Club and organization officers and members may be nominated by the advisor and/or other students, based on their performance, position, responsibility, leadership and length of service.
+Club and organization officers and members may be nominated by the advisor and/or other students, based on their performance, position, responsibility, leadership, length of service and involvement in eXcel, Harper's student leadership program.
 These awards are granted for one semester.